Adapted Physical Activity Minor

 - Must obtain approval from the graduate program director or graduate department chair.

-- Must obtain approval from the department chair of his/her UG major .
+- Must obtain approval from the department chair of his/her undergraduate major.

 - Must submit the form provided by the Undergraduate Enrollment Services Center.

 - No more than 9 units earned as an undergraduate may be counted toward an APU graduate degree.

-- Must complete a Certificate of Clearance (COC) before completing the graduate classes.
+- Must complete a Certificate of Clearance (COC) before completing the graduate course(s).